The Science & Art of Loyalty

 The fastest growing and best performing businesses always have two key ingredients in common; they have highly engaged employees and evangelically loyal customers.
 The two ingredients are intrinsically linked and WILL lead to increased profitability and commercial success.
 This is the power of Rewarding Relationships

-The Incentivesmart loyalty sequence establishes relationships between profitability, customer loyalty, employee satisfaction and loyalty, and productivity.
+The Loyalty Chain Reaction establishes the connections between profitability, customer loyalty, employee satisfaction and loyalty, and productivity.

 - Great Leaders communicate mission, purpose and values with gusto.
 They balance challenge and support to encourage high performance and ownership.